madoro/RepData_PeerAssessment1/PA1_template.md

 ## 835
 ## 104
 ```
- So, the 104th 5-minute interval has the highest number of steps (note: a day has a total of 288 5-minute interval) and 104th interval is around 8AM (indicated by the first character of 835).
+ So, the 104th 5-minute interval (labeled as 835) has the highest number of steps (note: a day has a total of 288 5-minute interval) and 104th interval is around 8AM (indicated by the first character of 835).
 So 835 is the name of the 104th interval in the dataframe.

 ## Imputing missing values